jessmitch42/example-docs-docusaurus/docs/intro.md

 ## Overview

-Use this REST API to create, update, list, and query ad creatives.
+Use this REST API to create, update, and list ad creatives, as well as to generate status reports.
 These are example docs for a technical assignment and do not represent a usable REST API.

 ### What is an ad creative?